CHM Responsible Conduct of Research (RCR) Student Process

 When participating in research over a time period spanning more than one academic year, students must complete an additional 6 hours of discussion-based training.
 These 6 hours of RCR must be completed and documented before you graduate.

 -Shared Discovery Curriculum(SDC) students - the required Epidemiology intersession covers material that can be used for 4 hours of RCR training.

 -Shared Discovery Curriculum(SDC) students - the required Patient Vulnerabilities and Health Systems intersession covers material that can be used for 2 hours of RCR training.

-In the 2018-2019 school year, there still remain some students from the Legacy Curriculum.
-For discussion-based training, here are the hours that you have or will complete to use for Discussion-based training:
+In the 2018-2019 school year, there still remain some students from the LEGACY curriculum.
+For discussion-based training, here are the hours that you can to use for Discussion-based training: